Search This Blog

 We packed our bags with tents, sleeping bags, food, a stove, pots, and the rest of the essentials.
 The West Highland Way runs for 95 miles (153.8 km) and was Scotland’s first official long‑distance footpath, threading through some of the country’s most dramatic landscapes.

-I was buzzing with excitement and felt genuinely privileged to set foot on such a famous trail.
+I was buzzing with excitement and felt genuinely privileged to set foot on such a famous trail — even if I was about to do so carrying a backpack roughly the size of a small refrigerator.

 Into the Highlands with Packs Too Big

-The first day’s walk was a gentle 12-mile meander from Milngavie to Drymen, along a broad, well-marked path with virtually no risk of getting lost.
+The first day’s walk was a gentle 12‑mile meander from Milngavie to Drymen, along a broad, well‑marked path with virtually no risk of getting lost.
 We began through beautiful deciduous woodland, crossing streams and skirting little villages.
-Halfway, we ducked into a pub for lunch and a beer.
+Halfway, we ducked into a pub for lunch and a beer — a pattern that would repeat itself with suspicious regularity.

 That night, we camped on a farm about a mile before Drymen.
-Fortunately, it had a cooking shelter—very handy when the heavens opened just as we arrived.
+Fortunately, it had a cooking shelter — very handy when the heavens opened just as we arrived.
+Scotland has a remarkable talent for timing its rain to coincide with tent‑pitching.

 Conic Hill and the Shores of Loch Lomond

-We left Drymen with a pleasant stroll through woods before the path delivered us to Conic Hill—our first proper taste of the Highlands.
+We left Drymen with a pleasant stroll through woods before the path delivered us to Conic Hill — our first proper taste of the Highlands.
+The climb was steady, the views spectacular, and the wind determined to rearrange our hairstyles.

 Wild Goats, Rob Roy, and a Night of Singing